Build Effective Business Communities with an Industrial Organizational Psychology Degree

-The industrial organizational psychology area of study for our online masters in applied psychology will train you to apply the core concepts of human thought and development.
+The industrial/organizational psychology area of study for our online masters in applied psychology can help equip you to apply the core concepts of human thought and development.
 This degree focuses on the study of behavior in workplace environments, leadership skills and techniques, personnel management, and other psychological applications for business.
-Additionally, this area of study will help you become an expert in assessing, addressing, and approving changes in organizational structure, developing stronger leadership, and nurturing employee talent.
+Additionally, this area of study can help you become an expert in assessing, addressing, and approving changes in organizational structure, developing stronger leadership, and nurturing employee talent.

 - PSYC 545 – Test Construction/Validation

 - PSYC 642 – Human Resource Training and Development

 - PSYC 651 – Personnel and Performance Management

 MA in Applied Psychology — Industrial Organizational Psychology Degree Information

 - This program falls under the School of Behavioral Sciences.

 - Download and review the Degree Completion Plan for this program.

 - View the Graduate Behavioral Sciences Course Guides (login required).